r3vert/mixed-messages/README.md

 ### Dependencies

 - Any system that can run node v16.6 and has a console
+- lodash .sample method

 ### Installing

 - Clone this project, then cd into it
+- run `npm install` or `yarn install`

 ### Executing program

-- just run node in the console
+- run node in the console

 ```
 node index.js